-- Ethnically diverse parent representatives do participate in our site-based meetings on a voluntary basis and have a voice in campus decisions. - There is a parent liaison on the LPAC committee. - Survey data reveals that teachers and students feel that they are safe while in school at WMS. - Again this year, 2022-23, mentoring period is five times per week.
+- Ethnically diverse parent representatives do participate in our site-based meetings on a voluntary basis and have a voice in campus decisions. - There is a parent liaison on the Language (LPAC) committee. - Survey data reveals that teachers and students feel that they are safe while in school at WMS. - Again this year, 2023-24, mentoring period is five times per week.
 The focus is on building strong peer-to-peer and student to teacher relationships.
-We utilize AVID, Common Sense Media, and other resources for the Organization & Communication strand.
-We use feedback from teachers and students to guide structure and activities for the Skyward strand. - Students have a wide variety of academic and extra-curricular activities available at Watauga Middle School.
+This year students are staying with one teacher in order to develop a stronger, more consistent bond. - Students have a wide variety of academic and extracurricular activities available at Watauga Middle School.
 This provides a variety of activities that pique the students' interests and build on their academic and social growth. - We offer campus communications in several languages to accommodate our families that do not speak English as their first language. - Bullying is an issue we take very seriously at Watauga Middle School, as we document each and every case where a student feels threatened or bullied.
-The administration team continually works to educate students and parents alike on the parameters of bullying and follows HB 1942 set forth by the state of Texas addressing cyber-bullying, bullying, and harassment in schools. - Campus administrators meet with victims of bullying and their perpetrators to resolve student issues and foster a culture of SELF Character Traits.
+The administration team continually works to educate students and parents alike on the parameters of bullying and follows House Bill (HB) 1942 set forth by the state of Texas addressing cyber -bullying, bullying, and harassment in schools. - Campus administrators meet with victims of bullying and their perpetrators to resolve student issues and foster a culture of Social Emotional Learning (SEL) Character Traits.
 Students, parents and staff have access to Anonymous Alerts, as well as other tools for prevention and reporting. - Discipline data reveals a small percentage of students making up most of the office referrals.
-These offenses typically are classroom disruptions that negatively affect the learning environment and these students are issued the appropriate consequence for their misbehavior. - In the 2021-2022 school year, 13 students were assigned to DAEP for mandatory placements. - ASPIRE occurs at WMS until 2023.
+These offenses typically are classroom disruptions that negatively affect the learning environment and these students are issued the appropriate consequence for their misbehavior. - In the 2022-2023 school year, 16 students were assigned to District Alternative Education Placement (DAEP) for mandatory placements.
+Three of the sixteen students served DAEP two times.